 5. CLOTHING and HELMETS.
 Clothing is generally a short or long sleeved top or racing vest and shorts or training bottoms.
 Bright rather than dark clothing is recommended, for visibility.
 It is now compulsory (CTT Regulation and CCS rule) for all riders to wear a hard shell helmet that meets international accepted standards.

 6. SAFETY AND VISIBILITY.
 A cyclist is less likely to be seen than a vehicle by drivers of other vehicles, and drivers may think you are travelling slower than you actually are.
 Think ahead at junctions and roundabouts.
 Bright rather than dark clothing is recommended.
 To improve visibility from the rear (as well as identifying the rider) all riders are required to wear a bright fluorescent number on their rear.
-It is a CCS and CTT rule that all riders must have working front and rear lights, either flashing or constant, fitted to the bicycle in a position visible to other road users, and active while the bicycle is in use.
-In addition, if you ride in CTT Open time trials, the use of a working red rear light, either flashing or constant, visible to other road users, and active while the bicycle is in use, is compulsory.
+It is a CCS and CTT rule for both CCS club events and CTT Open time trials that all riders must have working front and rear lights, either flashing or constant, fitted to the bicycle in a position visible to other road users, and active while the bicycle is in use.

 7. OBSERVANCE OF THE LAW.
 All competitors in or the vicinity of the event must: